bgkillas/timer/README.md

 # timer

-a simple cli timer app SIGUSR2 to start and SIGUSR1 to increment
+a simple cli timer app SIGUSR1 to start or increment